prasad14070/Rakshak/README.md

 # Rakshak: From Streets to Hearts, Every Stray Matters  🐾

-Welcome to **Rakshak**, an app designed to create a **community for stray animals** and connect animal lovers, volunteers, and organizations to improve the lives of stray animals in need. 🌍💖
+Welcome to Rakshak, an app designed to create a community for stray animals and connect animal lovers, volunteers, and organizations to improve the lives of stray animals in need. 🌍💖

+By combining technology and compassion, Rakshak bridges the gap between road safety challenges, animal welfare, and community engagement, ensuring safer streets and healthier lives for both stray animals and humans.

 ![Cover Image](https://github.com/user-attachments/assets/5fc2bdb2-75b9-40f3-8872-7ec5061ac50e)